raywhui/gnbt/README.md

 # GOONBOT
-This is a multifunctional discord bot that currently has the following functions:
+This is a multifunctional, quality of life discord bot that currently has the following functions:

 1. Track packages